jayesbe/react-native-cacheable-image/README.md

 * `activityIndicatorProps` - pass this property to alter the ActivityIndicator
 * `defaultSource`           - pass this property to provide a default source to fallback on (the defaultSource is attached to another CacheableImage component)
+* `useQueryParamsInCacheKey` - Defaults to false for backwards compatibility.
+Set to true to include query parameters in cache key generation.
+Set to an array of parameters to only include specific parameters in cache key generation.

 ## Example